wurmlab/SBC361-programming-in-R/practical1.md

 Most of the time, as either a data recorder or a data analyst, knowing the best way to output data is important.
 The reason to export data into various formats is to make work easier when switching data analysis software (e.g. from R to Excel and back).
 ```
 # write a new subsetted data frame (create this using your previous skills) into a CSV file
-write.csv(longevity_genes_data, file = "my_output_test.csv")
+write.csv(your subsetted data frame, file = "output location/file name.csv")
-# import this into Excel
+# import your subsetted data frame into Excel
+write.table(your subsetted data frame, file = "output location/file name.xls", sep = "\t")
-# create three variables, a, b, and c of any class and save them into a .Rdata file (What is this?
+# create three variables, a, b, and c of any class and save them into a .RData file (What is this?
 When could it be useful?)
-save(a, b, c, file = ”nodeProperty.Rdata”)
+save(a, b, c, file = "output location/file name.RData")
 ```